Clicks can be Cheating: Counterfactual Recommendation for Mitigating Clickbait Issue

 Assuming that we can extract good content features that are indicative of item quality and even consistent with user satisfaction, can we address the discrepancy issue?
-Unfortunately, the answer is no. The reason roots in the optimization objective --- CTR: When we train a recommender model to maximize the click likelihood, the model will learn to emphasize the exposure features and ignore the signal from other features, because the exposure features are the causal reason of user clicks.
-This will aggravate the negative effect of the clickbait issue, making these seemingly attractive but low-quality items be recommended more and more frequently.
+Unfortunately, the answer is no. The reason roots in the optimization objective --- CTR: when we train a recommender model to maximize the click likelihood of the items with the clickbait issue, the model will learn to emphasize the exposure features and ignore the signal from other features, because the attractive exposure features are the causal reason of user clicks.
+This will aggravate the negative effect of clickbait issue, making these seemingly attractive but low-quality items be recommended more and more frequently.

-To address the issue, a straightforward solution is to leverage the post-click feedback from users, such as the like/dislike ratings and numeric reviews.
+To address the issue, a straightforward solution is to leverage the post-click feedback from users~\cite{Wen2019Leveraging, Lu2018Between}, such as the like/dislike ratings and numeric reviews.
 However, the amount of such explicit feedback is much smaller than that of click data, since many users are reluctant to leave any feedback after clicks.
-In many real-world datasets, many users/items have very few explicit feedback, making it difficult to utilize them to supplement large-scale implicit feedback well.
-Towards a wider range of applications and broader impact, we believe that it is critical to solve the clickbait issue in recommender system based on the click feedback only, which is however highly challenging and has never been studied before.
+In most real-world datasets, users have very few post-click feedback, making it difficult to utilize them to supplement the large-scale implicit feedback well.
+Towards a wider range of applications and broader impact, we believe that it is critical to solve the clickbait issue in recommender system based on the click feedback only, which is highly challenging and has never been studied before.